hexinfra/gorox/README.md

 Leader process manages the worker process, which do the real and heavy work.

 A Gorox instance can be controlled by operators through the admin interface of leader process.
+Operators connect to leader, send commands, and leader executes the commands.
+Some commands are delivered to worker through cmdConn.

-Alternately, it can connects to a Myrox instance and delegates its administration to Myrox.
+Alternatively, Gorox instances can connects to a Myrox instance and delegates its administration to Myrox.
 In this way, the admin interface in leader process is disabled.